strongio/evolutionary-optimization/README.md

 # Evolutionary Optimization

 Black-box and derivative-free optimization is a discipline in mathematical optimization that does not use derivative information in the classical sense to find optimal solutions <sup>[15]</sup>.
 The algorithm may query the value of objective function `f(x)` for a point `x`, but it does not obtain gradient information, and in particular it cannot make any assumptions on the analytic form of `f`.
 Information about the derivative of `f` is not always available, unreliable or impractical to obtain.
-For example, `f` might be non-smooth, or time-consuming to evaluate, or in some way noisy.
+For example, `f` might be discrete, non-smooth, time-consuming to evaluate, or in some way noisy.
 Black-box and derivative-free optimization methods are often the only realistic and practical tools available to engineers working on simulation-based design. <sup>[16]</sup>

 We present `evolutionary-optimization`, a collection of black-box optimizers with a focus on evolutionary algorithms (EA).
 EA is a subset of evolutionary computation in the domain of artificial intelligence. <sup>[14]</sup>  We can also refer them as generic population-based meta-heuristic optimization algorithms. <sup>[17]</sup>

 For the comparison, as well as the completeness, we also include non-population-based derivative-free optimizations from `Scipy`.
 Together we present a toolset of 7 drop-and-go black-box optimizers:

 Population-based algorithms (EA optimizers):
-- GA: Genetic Algorithms
+- GA: Genetic Algorithm
 - PSO: Particle Swarm Optimization
-- DEA: Differential Evolution Optimization
+- DEA: Differential Evolution Algorithm

 Non-population-based algorithms (Scipy's implementation):
 - NM: Nelder-Mead Optimization